NicholasMoser/GNTool/README.md

 ![GNTool Logo](/docs/logo.png?raw=true "GNTool Logo")

 GNTool is an application to help with modding the [Naruto GNT/Clash of Ninja games](https://en.wikipedia.org/wiki/Naruto:_Clash_of_Ninja).
-Many of the tools will also work with other games created by [Eighting](https://en.wikipedia.org/wiki/Eighting) as well.
+Many of the tools will also work with other games created by [Eighting](https://en.wikipedia.org/wiki/Eighting).

 ## Table of Contents